GwennaelBuchet/SceneGraph.js/README.md

 LICENSE
 =======
-The cgSceneGraph is under a slightly modified MIT license, described as below :
+The SceneGraph.js is under a slightly modified MIT license, described as below :

-Copyright (c) 2013  Capgemini Technology Services (hereinafter “Capgemini”)
+Copyright (c) 2012-2014 Gwennaël Buchet

 License/Terms of Use